Why is it that the only apnea episodes that awaken you are seemingly only those that occur just as you’re falling asleep?

 A sleep study will determine if, throughout the night, you are experiencing pauses in respiration and/or shallow breathing, and when and how frequently these events occur.

-If the results of the study show that your only events are the sleep-onset pauses in breathing, and this phenomenon is fully explained to you in layman’s terms (the process is actually quite technical), this new knowledge may be enough to actually reduce these occurrences – as anxiety can contribute to bringing them on.
+If the results of the study show that your only events are the sleep-onset pauses in breathing, and this phenomenon is fully explained to you, this new knowledge may be enough to actually reduce these occurrences – as anxiety about them can actually contribute to their occurrences.